+"Cross Directorship" means a situation where two (2) or more directors of a Regulated Financial Institution serve on the board of another institution.

+"Duty of Care" includes the duty of a director to act in utmost good faith towards a Regulated Financial Institution and to act at all times in the best interest of the Regulated Financial Institution so as to preserve its assets, further its business and promote the purposes for which it was formed.

+"Duty of Loyalty" includes a director's duty not to act in his own interest, or the interests of another person(s), so as not to conflict with the interest of the Regulated Financial Institution or the director's fiduciary duty to the Regulated Financial Institution.

-- 9. "executive director" refers to a director who has definable management responsibilities in addition to their function as director; - 10. "independent director" refers to non-executive director who has the ability to exercise objective, independent judgment after fair consideration of all relevant information and views without undue influence from management or from inappropriate external parties or interests.
-However, non-executive director who may represent the interests of the bank's, SDI's or FHC's (regulated financial institutions) shareholders or have some form of connection with the regulated financial institution will not be considered as an independent director; - 11. "key management personnel" refers to the chief executive officer, deputy chief executive officer, chief operating officer, chief finance officer, board secretary, treasurer, chief internal auditor, the chief risk officer, the head of compliance, the anti-money laundering reporting officer, the head of internal control functions, the chief legal officer, the manager of a significant business unit of the bank, a specialised deposit taking institution, or a financial holding company or any person with similar responsibilities; - 12.
-"Microfinance institution" refers to licensed deposit-taking microfinance company, non-deposit-taking microfinance company and financial non-governmental organisation; - 13. "non-executive director" refers to a director other than executive director, i.e., they are not employees of the regulated financial institution and do not hold any other office in the institution in conjunction with their office as a director; - 14. "regulated financial institution "refers to banks, specialised deposit-taking institution (excluding Microfinance Institution), leasing company, mortgage finance company and financial holding company licensed or registered under Act 930 and any other enactment; - 15. "related persons" includes spouse, son, daughter, step son, step daughter, brother, sister, father and mother, cousin, nephew, niece, aunt, uncle, step sister and step brother of an insider; - 16. "significant shareholder" refers to a shareholder with a direct or indirect holdings which represents five percent (5%) or more of the capital or of the voting rights. - 17. "specialised deposit-taking institution" refers to a body corporate which engages in the deposit taking business and is issued with a licence to engage in the deposit-taking business in accordance with Act 930.
+"Executive Director" means a director who has defined management responsibilities in addition to their function as director.

+"Independent Director" means a non-executive director who has the ability to exercise objective, independent judgment after fair consideration of all relevant information and views without undue influence from management or from inappropriate external parties or interests.
+However, a non-executive director who represent the interests of shareholders or has some form of connection with the Regulated Financial Institutions will not be considered as an independent director.

+"Key Management Personnel" means the chief executive officer or managing director, deputy chief executive officer, chief operating officer, chief finance officer, Board secretary, treasurer, chief internal auditor, the chief risk officer, the head of compliance, the anti-money laundering reporting officer, the head of internal control functions, the chief legal officer, the manager of a significant business unit of the a Regulated Financial Institution.

+- "Non-Executive Director" means a director other than an executive director, who is not an employee of the Regulated Financial Institution and does not hold any other office in the institution in conjunction with his office as a director. - "Regulated Financial Institution" means a bank, savings and loans company, finance house or financial holding company regulated under Act 930. - "Related Persons" includes a spouse, son, daughter, step son, step daughter, brother, sister, father and mother, cousin, nephew, niece, aunt, uncle, step sister and step brother of a shareholder, director or Key Management Personnel. - "Related Party" in relation to business transactions means a company/entity in which - a) The Regulated Financial Institution or any of its Directors or Key Management Personnel have equity interest of at least 5%; - b) A director(s) of the Regulated Financial Institution also serves as a director(s) of the company/entity; - c) A director or Key Management Personnel of the Regulated Financial Institution has influence in the company/entity. - "Senior Management" means members of the Executive Management Committee (EXCO) of a Regulated Financial Institution and any other Key Management Personnel as may be determined by the Regulated Financial Institution. - "Significant Shareholder" means a shareholder with direct or indirect holdings which represent five percent (5%) or more of the capital or of the voting rights. - "Specialised Deposit-Taking Institution" means a body corporate which engages in deposit taking business and is issued with a licence to engage in the deposit-taking business in accordance with Act 930.